Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1 (main) $
 ```

 Heres a true **error** in the sense that terminal tells us its an error!
-Since `cat` is meant to return a files contents, it makes sense that it would break wihen given something that isnt a file, say like, a directory!
+Since `cat` is meant to return a files contents, it makes sense that it would break when given something that isnt a file, say like, a directory!

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ cat Hello.java